Free investment calculators — no signup required

 = $85 new break-even (vs. original $100)

 You need a 21% recovery from $70 to $85 — versus a 43% recovery from $70 to $100 without averaging down.
+This is exactly what the new break-even price is after buying more shares at a lower price: a lower threshold to recover, even though your total capital exposure has grown.
 That's the power of the strategy when the business is sound.

 The Trade-Off: Less % Recovery, More Capital At Risk